aimerykong/Low-Rank-Bilinear-Pooling/README.md

 5. TBA...

+For each demo, there will be some models involved.
+Please download those models from the google drive -- https://drive.google.com/open?id=0BxeylfSgpk1MOWt3U1U4WWdmSkk

 The folder named "caffe-20160312" is a modified caffe toolbox by Yang Gao for his "compact bilinear pooling" project (see https://github.com/gy20073/compact_bilinear_pooling).
 Please follow the caffe instructions for compiling the toolbox.
 The configuration file within it should be revised accordingly.